Aurignacian: Art

 Aurignacian figurines have been found depicting faunal representations of the time period associated with now-extinct mammals, including mammoths, rhinoceros, and tarpan, along with anthropomorphized depictions that may be interpreted as some of the earliest evidence of religion.

 Many 35,000-year-old animal figurines were discovered in the Vogelherd Cave in Germany.
 One of the horses, amongst six tiny mammoth and horse ivory figures found previously at Vogelherd, was sculpted as skillfully as any piece found throughout the Upper Paleolithic.
 The production of ivory beads for body ornamentation was also important during the Aurignacian.
 The famous paintings in Chauvet cave date from this period.

 Typical statuettes consist of women that are called Venus figurines.
 They emphasize the hips, breasts, and other body parts associated with fertility.
 Feet and arms are lacking or minimized.
 One of the most ancient figurines is the Venus of Hohle Fels, discovered in 2008 in the Hohle Fels cave in Germany.
 The figurine has been dated to 35,000 years ago and is the earliest known, undisputed example of a depiction of a human being in prehistoric art.
 The Lion-man of Hohlenstein-Stadel, found in the Hohlenstein-Stadel cave of Germany's Swabian Alb and dated to 40,000 years ago, is the oldest known anthropomorphic animal figurine in the world.

 Aurignacian finds include bone flutes.
 The oldest undisputed musical instrument was the Hohle Fels Flute discovered in the Hohle Fels cave in Germany's Swabian Alb in 2008.
 The flute is made from a vulture's wing bone perforated with five finger holes, and dates to approximately 35,000-40,000 years ago.
 A flute was also found at the Abri Blanchard in southwestern France.

+Subsistence economy

+The great bulk of evidence from this period suggests that large game meat made up a large part of the Early Upper Paleolithic diet, although humans probably did have a more diverse diet overall than Neanderthals, having more plants, fish, and birds as well.
+Great climatic fluctuations probably also affected these percentages on a local level, and subsistence patterns certainly were not uniform.
+One area might have a greater emphasis on larger game, while another, Northern Spain for example, shows a fairly diverse amount of species hunted from a fairly diverse array of habitats, including "red and roe deer, boar, horse, bovids, ibex, and chamois".